27 March 2014

 the regional VCE students who had travelled to attend.

 A musical narration

 Introduced Species is a 19-20-minute work for orchestra in three continuous movements.
 The work is very programmatic in nature as per my current penchant for storytelling.

 The launching point for Introduced Species came from a work of art by Australian artist Matthew Quick.
 In his series Introduced Species each painting depicts a gorgeous natural background, such as a desert, an ocean or perhaps a tree.
 Superimposed or introduced to this is a surreal or out-of-place object.
 In the case of Low Hanging Fruit (2011), a beautiful cherry blossom tree has scarily realistic cluster bombs hanging like ripe fruit from the branches.
 An ocean in Catch 22 (2011) includes Kikkoman soy sauce 'sushi' fish swimming in a school.
 Up close, they are beautiful works, but they all have a programmatic, often political, basis.
 (To see all paintings, go to Matthew Quick's 'Introduced Species' gallery.)

-Ever Laurel on its way from Hong Kong to the USA.
-Many
+cargo ship Ever Laurel on its way from Hong Kong to the

-of the bath toys were yellow rubber ducks.
-The ducks have since
+USA.
+Many of the bath toys were yellow rubber ducks.
+The ducks

-scattered and washed up on beaches all over the globe and even
+have since scattered and washed up on beaches all over the globe

 oceanographers have studied their travels and been able to better